 - Mechanisms of regulation of inflammation

-We follow the largest group of hereditary angioedema patients in the United States, and this allows multiple research opportunities for students, residents and fellows.
+We follow one of the largest group of hereditary angioedema patients in the United States, and this allows multiple research opportunities for students, residents and fellows.

 As a group, we have successfully worked with more than 50 medical students in their research projects, and each year have multiple students presenting their research at our national conferences.
 We have also mentored many residents in their research projects.